galliumdata/adumbra/README.md

 to hide data in bitmaps using a secret key.
 Supported input formats include PNG, JPEG, TIFF, BMP.
-Output formats are PNG and TIFF only, because other formats are lossy and therefore cannot be used for steganography.
+Output formats are PNG and TIFF only, because other formats are lossy and therefore suboptimal for steganography.

 Steganosaurus requires a bitmap with about 500 pixels